BrunoGomesCoelho/BrunoGomesCoelho.github.io/index.md

 {% comment %}
 - Analysis of political ads on social media platforms
 - Helping put into production some of my research into [Ad Observatory](https://adobservatory.org/)
-{% endcomment %}
-- 🆕 A new research project for 2023 I'll update you about in the future ;)
 - 🌐 Applied Multilingual NLP techniques for Topic Modeling
 - 📚 Theoretical foundations of Deep Learning
+- 🆕 A new research project for 2023 I'll update you about in the future ;)
+{% endcomment %}
+- 🤖 Interning at [Kensho](https://kensho.com/) as a ML NLP intern working on LLM and Zero-shot classification

 As side/coding projects, I am also focusing on:
 - 🧑‍🏫 Mentoring students of the Data Science MBA at the University of São Paulo - I tutor ML, DS and DL classes
+{% comment %}
 - 🎄 Finishing up last years [Advent of Code](https://adventofcode.com/)
-{% comment %}
 - Taking the Intro to ML Safety course by the [Center for AI Safety](https://safe.ai/)
 {% endcomment %}